fhidalgor/mutagenesis_visualization/docs/mut_processing.rst

 Assemble multiple sublibraries
 ------------------------------

+Function reviewed in this section:
+    - :func:`mutagenesis_visualization.assemble_avengers`

 If you split your library into multiple pools, you can use ``assemble_avengers`` to use ``calculate_enrichment`` in an automated loop and return the assembled dataframe.
 To use this function, you need to import the data in an excel file in the same format as the provided in Example/hrasGAPGEF_counts.xlsx.
 Note that the parameters for normalization used in ``calculate_enrichment`` also apply here.
-See :ref:`normalizing` for more details.
+See :ref:`Normalizing datasets` for more details.

 .. code:: ipython3